kwabenadarkwa/Agean/README.md

 - [x] add an event for dealing with the LLM
   - [x] add the LLM server information to an env file
   - [x] write an event that holds a prompt and then sends it to the LLM
+- [x] create a flag to specify which code extraction event to use
+- [x] read literature on bounding box detection
+- [x] fix the metrics measurements using the revised version of event_pipeline
-  - [ ] add a script that starts the Ollama server how it should be done
+- [ ] create a standard json file to measure the results against
+- [ ] integrate bounding box detection
 - [ ] add an event that creates files after the LLM has finished/ also have another one if you don't use an LLM to parse(they could be the same mmom)
-- [x] create a flag to specify which code extraction event to use
-- [ ] fix the metrics measurements using the revised version of event_pipeline
 - [ ] write an evaluate results event to the pipeline
-- [ ] read literature on bounding box detection
-- [ ] integrate bounding box detection
-- [ ] use the literature to find the best method for frame content extraction
+- [ ] use the literature to find the best method for frame content extraction(replace with what you currently have)
+- [ ] package tool as a browser extension(might need docker)

+## BUGS
+- [ ] add a thing that checks the input size of the data to the LLM and stop it in that case

+*Remaining Points*
+- create a standard json file to measure the results against
+- finish the bounding box detection
+- decide which method has higher accuracy
+- reconstruct the file structure for level 1 and level 2 and level 3
+- for level 4 train model to determine file that's opened first and assign code snippet to opened file
+- create the files that are detected in the file structure for level 4
+- use image super resolution to increase the resolution of the images(maybe that's going to increase the accuracy of the results)

 _Current Point_(Friday, July 18th 2025)